narusehajime/turb2d/README.rst

 python setup.py install

 Please note that Visual C++ or other cpp compiler is installed in your environemnts if you use windows.
-This is because this code uses Cython.
+Cython require the C compiler.
+Get free Microsoft Visual C++ 14.0 with "Microsoft Visual C++ Build Tools": https://visualstudio.microsoft.com/downloads/

 ---------------
 Usage